 As the ongoing pandemic means that we spend some of our family time virtually – on Zoom or other platforms, why not take this unique opportunity to connect with relatives to learn more about your family history?
 Using a digital device is an easy way to record, share and preserve your family stories by donating them to our archive, providing a valuable gift for future generations.

-We are partnering with Jewish Hartford European Roots at the University of Connecticut to encourage families to record their stories this summer.
 We’d like to hear your stories, whether your family has deep roots in Hartford or has recently joined the community.
 Share your family stories with friends and relatives – and by donating it to the JHSGH archive, you will also be contributing a valuable record that will be preserved for the future.